+Table 1:

-Table 1: Key Investment Terms
+Key Investment Terms

 Acronym Full Term Definition ESG Environmental, Social, and Governance An investment approach that considers the environmental and social impact of a company's actions, along with the company's corporate governance structure and activities.
-Often features an inclusionary approach that aims to invest in companies with positive factors.
-SRI Socially Responsible Investing An investment approach that aligns an investor's goals and values within a portfolio or strategy.
+Often features an inclusionary approach that aims SRI Socially Responsible Investing An investment approach that aligns an investor's goals and values within a portfolio or strategy.
 Often features an exclusionary approach to restrict companies, sectors, or investments that do not align with an investor's worldview or tenets.
 II Impact Investing Investments made with the explicit intent to generate positive, measurable social and environmental impact alongside a financial return.